KadaXuanwu/UtilityDesigner/README.md

 Outside of the KadaXuanwu directory, there is a Scenes folder that contains an additional example scene.
 This scene is identical to the Survival scene found in the Utility Designer examples, but with enhanced visual assets.
 It couldn't be bundled with the Utility Designer asset because the low-poly prefabs are sourced from a different asset.

 I fully own this asset and it is also available on the Unity Asset Store.
-Feel free to use and change this code for your own project or to create pull requests. https://assetstore.unity.com/packages/tools/behavior-ai/utility-designer-combining-utility-ai-and-behaviour-trees-257126
+Feel free to use and change this code for your own project or to create pull requests.
+Please do not sell it without my permmission. https://assetstore.unity.com/packages/tools/behavior-ai/utility-designer-combining-utility-ai-and-behaviour-trees-257126